alexcodeberlin/analysis_brazil/README.md

 # Brazil Demographics Data Mapping and Visualization

 This project reads a dataset containing demographic data on Brazilian individuals.
-It prepares the data for analysis and visualization.
+It prepares the data for analysis and visualization.<br>
+The following dataset is used https://www.kaggle.com/datasets/patrickgomes/determinants-of-poverty-in-brazil.
+For any further details please check out.
 ## Prerequisites

 Ensure the following Python libraries are installed: